amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![BRL D.26](./figures/SlideRules/BRLD26/front.jpg)

+Over its nearly four-century reign, almost every industrialised country had at least one slide rule manufacturer.
+But the English slide rules—straight, circular, cylindrical, the lot—were generally superior in terms of craftsmanship and materials.
+It makes sense in a way; the English invented the slide rule, after all.

 #### Faber-Castell (DE)

-***FC 1/54 Darmstadt***—The back of the slide has the three $LL_n$ scales, which are read through the traditional cutouts.
-Being of a classic German simplex design, this rule is rather narrow.
-But because it is fairly thick compared to modern straight rules, the top edge of the frame has enough space for a 27-cm ruler scale and the $L$ scale, and the bottom edge of the frame has the $S$ and the $T$ trigonometric scales.
-I rather like the sensible scale layout of the FC 1/54.
+***FC 1/54 Darmstadt***—I rather like the sensible scale layout of the FC 1/54.
+The back of the slide has the usual three $LL_n$ scales, which are read through the traditional cutouts.
+Being of a classic German simplex design, this rule is narrow, but quite thick, compared to modern straight rules.
+This thickness gives enough space to the top and bottom edges of the frame for additional scales.
+The top edge has the 27-cm ruler scale and the $L$ scale, and the bottom edge has the $S$ and the $T$ trigonometric scales.

 ![FC 1/54](./figures/SlideRules/FC1-54/front.jpg)

+As I stated earlier, I adore Darmstadt rules.
+The FC 1/54 is one of my favourite Darmstadt rules.
+But it is not my absolute favourite Darmstadt rule.
+What is my absolute favourite?
+Read on.

 ***FC 67/64 R Pocket Darmstadt mit Addiator***—The FC 67/64 R is a Darmstadt pocket straight rule of about 15 cm in length.
 Being a Darmstadt rule, the backside of its slide has the usual three $LL_n$ scales.
 But instead of the traditional cutouts, the backside of the slide rule is occupied by a metal Addiator.
-As such, the only way to use the $LL_n$ scales is to flip the slide.
+As such, the only way to use the $LL_n$ scales is to flip the slide round to the front.

 ![FC 67/64 R front](./figures/SlideRules/FC67-64R/front.jpg)

-The Addiator is a mechanical device for addition and subtraction.
+The [Addiator](https://en.wikipedia.org/wiki/Addiator) is a clever little contraption capable of performing addition and subtraction.
 The device must be reset before each operation by pulling out the bar at the top.
-The Addiator can handle operands up to six digits.
+The Addiator on the backside of this slide rule can handle operands up to six digits.
 The operand is entered by dragging a slot next to the desired digit in the appropriate column, using the provided stylus.
 When adding, both augend and addend are set in the upper register.
 When subtracting, the minuend is set in the upper register and the subtrahend in the lower register.
 Given that this is an article about slide rules, I shall go no further on using the Addiator.
 The curious may view the [YouTube videos](https://youtu.be/iz3ecu25gls) on the subject.

 ![FC 67/64 R back](./figures/SlideRules/FC67-64R/back.jpg)

-The mechanisms of the Addiator works on the same principles as the [mechanical calculator](https://en.wikipedia.org/wiki/Mechanical_calculator).
+The mechanisms of the Addiator works on similar principles as the [mechanical calculator](https://en.wikipedia.org/wiki/Mechanical_calculator).
 But the Addiator is only 1 mm thick and fits neatly behind a pocket slide rule.
-I purchased this FC 67/64 R, new, straight from the Faber-Castell online store many years ago.
+I purchased this FC 67/64 R, new, straight from the Faber-Castell online store, many years ago.

 ***FC 1/98 Elektro***—The FC 1/98 is an advanced Darmstadt rule designed for electrical power engineers.
-As such, it has specialised scales like the $kW$ scale for computing electrical power, the $Dynamo$-$Motor$ scale for computing percent power efficiency ($η = P_{out} / P_{in}$) of generators and motors, and the $Volt$ scale for computing voltage drop along copper wires.
+It is of the classic German wood rule design—narrow and thick.
+As such, it has specialised scales, like the $kW$ scale for computing electrical power, the $Dynamo$-$Motor$ scale for computing percent power efficiency ($η = P_{out} / P_{in}$) of generators and motors, and the $Volt$ scale for computing voltage drop along copper wires.
 Note that the term "dynamo" was an older name for generator, and motor is the dual of generator.
 The $Dynamo$-$Motor$ scale and the $Volt$ scale are engraved in the trough of the frame, under the slide.
+That is a clever use of space.
 The frame has the $LL_2$ and $LL_3$, but no $LL_1$.
 The bottom edge of the frame holds the $K$ scale.
 The backside of the slide has $S$, $L$, and $T$ more commonly found on Mannheim rules, which are read through the traditional cutouts.
-The FC 1/98 is a rather unique rule that combines Mannheim, Darmstadt, and electrical engineering scales.
+So, the FC 1/98 is a rather unique rule that combines Mannheim, Darmstadt, and electrical engineering scales.

 ![FC 1/98](./figures/SlideRules/FC1-98/front.jpg)

+The FC 1/98 is, for sure, a specialty slide rule for electrical engineers.
+But it is general enough to qualify as a Darmstadt-ish engineering rule.
+And its clever scale layout deserves recognition.
+As such, I chose to include it in this article.
+But I did leave out other specialty engineering rules in my collection that are too far off the main aim of this article: transmission line Smith chart, electronic engineering rule, mechanical engineering rule, chemical engineering rule, and so forth.

-***FC 2/83 N Novo-Duplex***—The FC 2/83 N is famous both for its usability and for its beauty.
-Contrary to popular opinion, we engineers do have the eye for aesthetics.
+***FC 2/83 N Novo-Duplex***—The FC 2/83 N is famous both for its evident usability as well as for its quiet beauty.
+Yes, contrary to the prevailing view, we engineers do appreciate aesthetics and subtlety.
 The FC 2/83 N uses pale green backgrounds for $C$ and $CF$ on the frontside and $C$ and $D$ on the backside.
 It uses pale blue backgrounds for $A$ and $B$ on the frontside.
-In my opinion, FC 2/83 N's colour-coded scales are a better design choice than the Aristo 0969's spread-out scales.
-The FC 2/83 N has on the backside the $W_1$, $W^{'}_1$ and $W_2$, $W^{'}_2$ extended square root scales, which are lacking in the Aristo 0969.
-Also, the FC 2/83 N's slide has shallow grooves  on its tip, making it easier to pull out from its stowed position.
-These little features make big differences in usability and convenience, especially when operating under time pressure.
+In my opinion—and this view sprang from my experience with human factors in user interface design—FC 2/83 N's understate, colour-coded scales are a better design choice than the Aristo 0969's spread-out scales.
+The FC 2/83 N has on the backside the $W_1$-$W^{'}_1$ and $W_2$-$W^{'}_2$ extended square root scales, which are lacking on the Aristo 0969.
+That is impressive, considering the Aristo 0969 is a good half-centimetre wider than the FC 2/83 N. Also, as can be seen in the photograph below, the FC 2/83 N's slide has black grooves at its tips.
+These striations make it easier to pull out from its stowed position.
+Little things like this make big differences in usability and convenience, especially when operating under time pressure—like in an examination.

 ![FC 2/83 N](./figures/SlideRules/FC2-83N/front.jpg)

+I would like to draw attention to the fact that the 1970s were, how shall I say it tactfully, "unique" in terms of [design taste](https://flashbak.com/wp-content/uploads/2016/09/Vincent.jpg).
+All right, they were loud, they were excessive.
+In that era of paisleys and bell-bottoms, German slide rule design—typified by the Aristo 0969, the FC 2/83 N, and the Nestler 0292—managed to remain tastefully restrained.

-I purchased all my slide rules on eBay, except the Aristo 0968 and the FC 8/10 which date back to my engineering student days, and the FC 67/64 R and the FC 2/83 N which I purchased new from the Faber-Castell online store many years ago, when the company still had new, old stock (NOS) slide rules.
+By the way, I purchased all my slide rules on eBay, except these: the Aristo 0968 and the FC 8/10, which date back to my engineering student days in the early 1980s and the FC 67/64 R and the FC 2/83 N, which I purchased new from the Faber-Castell online store many years ago, when the company still had new, old-stock (NOS) slide rules.

 #### Graphoplex (FR)